 - Keep track of your thoughts and feelings by writing them down or doing some type of creative process such as art, photography or dance.

 - Define and understand what is most important in your life.
+Make a list of your goals, dreams and what you hope for in the future – short-term and long term.

 - Talk to other survivors and share the purpose, meaning, and growth that have been found during the cancer experience.